OkelyKodely/MPCMartus/README.md

-# martris
-Martris is a C tetris clone.
-Quite fun, actually.
+TetrisC is a C tetris clone for Windows.
+It is Quite fun, actually.